mysociety/alaveteli/docs/running/redaction.md

 * marital status

-In this example, we'll show how Alaveteli collects this information, and subsequently redacts from the request pages that show the correspondance between the citizen and the authorities.
+In this example, we'll show how Alaveteli collects this information, and subsequently redacts from the request pages that show the correspondence between the citizen and the authorities.

 <div class="attention-box helpful-hint">